SamirBoulil/slub/Readme.md

 - get notified who GTMed a PR

 # To refactor
-- Add step: then the PR should be GTMed/notGTMed check in acceptance tests
-- Rename all "pull request" into "PR" in all acceptance tests

 - Only at the end of application layer: Rethink naming of application services (should it make the author appear?)